 His work was based on modern theories of light behavior and his opinion of what proportions resulted in what many industry professionals considered to be the best possible balance of brilliance and dispersion of light until the mid-1990s.

 Tolkowsky’s calculations indicated that for optimum brilliance a round brilliant cut diamond should be cut to the following angles and proportions:

-Tolkowsky’s design is frequently referred to as the “American Ideal Cut” because diamond cutters in the United States began cutting it first… Marcel Tolkowsky’s early model of brilliance set the stage for the modern AGS Round Brilliant Ideal Cut Diamond and Hearts & Arrows Round Brilliant Ideal Cut Diamond which are widely recognized as exhibiting superior Light Performance and Visual Performance.
+Tolkowsky’s design is frequently referred to as the “American Ideal Cut” because diamond cutters in the United States began cutting it first.

-Note that Marcel Tolkowsky’s Diamond Design did not take girdle thickness into account, this means that a diamond truly cut to Tolkowsky proportions would have a zero percent, razor sharp, girdle edge which would be prone to breakage and is essentially impossible to produce.
-Allowing for a minimum girdle edge of 0.7% thin would bring the total depth of the diamond up to approximately 60% which is a more durable and realistic design.
+Note that Marcel Tolkowsky’s Diamond Design did not take girdle thickness into account.
+That means that a diamond truly cut to Tolkowsky proportions would have a zero percent, razor sharp, girdle edge.
+As a matter of fact, that would be prone to breakage and is impossible to produce.

 Tolkowsky Cut vs. Tolkowsky Range: